pixavier/mqtt4snap/README.md

 **Note:** This library allways work with [MQTT Quality of Service (QoS)](http://www.steves-internet-guide.com/understanding-mqtt-qos-levels-part-1) level 0.

+## MQTT.js library

+MQTT4Snap *!* is based on [MQTT.js](https://github.com/mqttjs/MQTT.js).
+The version used is specified into the "load MQTT library" block

 ## Acknowledgents

 This project wouldn't exist without: